Catalog of Record

-The Virtual Transfer Center is designed to provide current and prospective students with information relevant to college and university transfer.
-This site is the online hub for college transfer information for LCC students.
-Students are encouraged to utilize the resources on this site to make sound decisions about selecting a college or university.
-Understanding the transfer pathway is critical to your success both here at LCC and at the next institution the student attends.
+Baccalaureate Degree Plans may be found at https://myapps.northcarolina.edu/transfertoolbox/advising-tools-nc-community-college-transfer-students/.
+These plans assist students with determining which courses may be needed for specific North Carolina four-year Institutions upon transferring.
+Students are strongly encouraged to speak with their advisor in determining specific courses that may be needed.
+Understanding the Baccalaureate Degree Plan is critical to student success both here at LCC and at the next institution the student attends.
 The College is committed to student success and to help make the transition to the next level of education seamless.

 Grading System and Quality Point Average

 The 4.00 quality point system is used to calculate student grade point averages.
 Grade point averages are computed by dividing the total number of quality points earned by the total number of semester hours attempted.
 The letter grades used are as follows: